 None of the condenser tumble dryers we’ve tested score full marks for their energy efficiency, but some do cost more to run than others.

-To find out how much they cost to run go to the tech specs tab on our tumble dryer reviews to see how much each machine costs to run per year.
+To find out how much they cost to run go to the tech specs tab on our to see how much each machine costs to run per year.
 Our energy calculations are based on each tumble dryer being used three times a week to dry a 70% full load of cottons.